Hear What Matters! Text-conditioned Selective Video-to-Audio Generation: Experiments

 \subsection{Setup}

 \paragraph{Training dataset} \ours is trained on VGGSound~\cite{vggsound}, which provides approximately 500 hours of video and 310 unique captions.
 We utilize these captions as the text prompts for our model.
 Following the experimental setup of our baseline model~\cite{mmaudio}, we partition the official training data, setting aside 2k samples for validation.
-This results in a 179k-sample training set, a 2k-sample validation set, and the official 15k-sample test set.
+The training set includes 179k videos, and the test set is 15k.
 For both training and inference, all video clips are processed into 8-second segments.

 \paragraph{Test benchmark} Evaluating selective sound generation requires clean, source-separated audio with corresponding text descriptions.
 However, existing in-the-wild datasets such as VGGSound~\cite{vggsound} and AudioSet~\cite{audioset} typically provide only a single mixed track and video-level captions, often contaminated by recording noise or off-screen sounds~\cite{regnet,varietysound,vintage}.
 To address these limitations, we introduce \textbf{\ourbench}, an evaluation benchmark for selective V2A generation.
 We curate mono-source clips from UnAV-100~\cite{unav100} overlapping with VGGSound test set, and filter them automatically and manually with three strict criteria: (1) a single source sounding with minimal background or off-screen noise, (2) the sounding object is clearly visible, (3) the text annotation precisely matches the auditory event.
 Finally, we obtain a final set of 67 clean, single-source videos spanning 39 unique events (\eg, `dog barking', 'train wheels squealing') across 8 categories: \textit{human, music, vehicle, tool, animal, nature, sport, other}.
 To construct test samples, we concatenate pairs of these videos side-by-side, each occupying half the frame width.
 The horizontally combined video $[V_{1} \oplus V_{2}]$ serves as the model input, while the audio $A_{\bv_1}$ and text $T_{\bv_1}$ from one of the source videos are used as the target.
 From the 67 curated videos, we generate 1,071 mixed pairs in total, 560 inter-class (videos from different categories) and 511 intra-class (videos from the same category), for quantitative evaluation.
 Appendix \ref{sec:benchmark_apdx} provides the full list of audio event categories and detailed benchmark statistics.
 We also include results on the original VGGSound test set for completeness; these are given in Appendix~\ref{sec:apdx_vggsoundtest}, as this setting is not central to our evaluation.